Feynman Rules for Scalar Conformal Blocks: Feynman-like Rules

 To construct the cross ratios, it is important to first define a proper prescription for the flow of the coordinates in the OPE decomposition of the correlation function.
-This is accomplished by ensuring that every operator on a given OPE-like structure is at a different coordinate.
-Then the flow of coordinates between adjacent OPE-like structures is defined by choosing the coordinate that flows, in the OPE limit, from one OPE-like structure to the other.
+This is accomplished by ensuring that every operator on a given OPE vertex is at a different coordinate.
+Then the flow of coordinates between adjacent OPE vertices is defined by choosing the coordinate that flows, in the OPE limit, from one OPE vertex to the other.
 This prescription is most easily explained with concrete examples.

 For example, the $u$-type conformal cross ratios are obtained from pairs of OPE vertices connected by a shared internal line yielding $M-3$ cross ratios.
 Equivalently, one can think of the $u$-type cross ratios as arising from $M-3$ four-point structures inside the $M$-point conformal blocks.
 There is one $u$-type cross ratio for each unique choice of a four-point structure.
 For the four-point structure depicted in Figure \ref{FigU4pt} and its OPE decomposition shown in Figure \ref{FigU4ptOPE} (where $\mathcal{O}_{\sigma}$ can be an external or an internal operator),\footnote{Additional explicit examples can be found in \eno{fourpointudiagrams}, \eno{ucross5}, and \eno{ucross9} with their associated OPE vertices in \eno{fourpointflow}, \eno{fivepointflow}, and Figure \ref{flow diagram 9p}, respectively.} we can build a $u$-type conformal cross ratio as